 Step 4: Check for leaks

 This is maybe the most important step, you have to check for leaks.
-Some leaks are very obvious, but some are hard to spot, or can only show itself after some time.
+Some leaks are very obvious, but some are hard to spot, or can only show themselves after some time.
 If you know the area that was frozen it is easier to check a couple of times in the weeks following.

 Winterizing an irrigation system